opencog/learn/scm/gram-class/README.md

   word-disjunct pair counts were obtained by MST parsing, in an earlier stage.

-* Vector components are given by symmetric-MI, summing over disjuncts.
+* Vector components are given by grammatical-MI, summing over disjuncts.
-  The symmetric-MI between a pair of words indicates how grammatically similar they are.
-The symmetric-MI is distributed rouoghly as a Gaussian; thus, these vectors belong to a Gaussian Orthogonal Ensemble (GOE).
+  The grammatical-MI between a pair of words indicates how grammatically similar they are.
+The grammatical-MI is distributed roughly as a Gaussian; thus, these vectors belong to a Gaussian Orthogonal Ensemble (GOE).
 The dot-product of two GOE vectors is an even stronger indicator of grammatical similarity.